 Procurement's time has come.
 Standing for something can be a great way of standing out.
 And when it comes to sustainability and having a purpose, supply chains offer great potential.

-“This is the moment for procurement to become more strategically important,” Patrick Dunne, the director of Group Property at J Sainsbury told delegates at the 2019 Chartered Institute of Procurement & Supply (CIPS) Annual Conference, near the Houses of Parliament on 31 October.
+“This is the moment for procurement to become more strategically important,” Patrick Dunne, Director of Group Property, Procurement and Cost Transformation at Sainsbury's told delegates at the 2019 Chartered Institute of Procurement & Supply (CIPS) Annual Conference, near the Houses of Parliament on 31 October.

 Having an identity has become increasingly important for businesses and organisations of all sizes.
 While that’s partly a sign of the times, standing out in a crowded market calls for more than just good prices and great service – customers need to be able to identify with the companies they interact with.

-During the opening session, Dunne joined a panel on the issues facing the industry, alongside James Allen, Asset Management Director at Arriva, Melinda Johnson, Commercial Director at the Department of Health & Social Care, Alf Noto, Chief Procurement Officer at Deutsche Bank, and Juliet Sotnick, CPO at Babcock.
+During the opening session, Dunne joined a panel on the issues facing the industry, alongside James Allen, Asset Management Director at Arriva, Melinda Johnson, Commercial Director at the Department of Health & Social Care, Alf Noto, Chief Procurement Officer at Deutsche Bank, and Juliet Sotnick, then Chief Supply Officer and Chief Sustainability Officer at Babcock (now VP for Procurement and Supply Chain, IHS Towers).

-Holding yourself up as an example of good practice has the potential to backfire, Alex Jennings, the CPO of DS Smith, pointed out in a later session.
+Holding yourself up as an example of good practice has the potential to backfire, Alex Jennings, the Chief Procurement Officer of DS Smith, pointed out in a later session.
 “We’re all only one newspaper article away from our whole worlds being turned upside down,” he said.
 And others echoed that sentiment throughout the day.

 How well do you know your supply chain, Jennings asked?